sarahsupp/2016-01-11-uwmadison/lessons/sql_instructor/07-join.md

 #### Challenges

-1. Write a query that lists all radiation readings from the DR-1 site.
+1. Write a query that lists all measurements taken from the kangaroo rat exclosures.

-2. Write a query that lists all sites visited by people named "Frank".
+2. Write a query that lists all the plots on which a rare species, Baiomys taylori, was captured.

 3. Describe in your own words what the following query produces:

     ~~~
-    select Site.name from Site join Visited
+    SELECT plots.plot_id FROM plots JOIN surveys
-    on Site.lat<-49.0 and Site.name=Visited.site and Visited.dated>='1932-00-00';
+    ON surveys.year=1999  AND surveys.month = 6 and surveys.day=30 AND plots.plot_id=surveys.plot;
     ~~~

 **ANSWER: ON acts like WHERE.
-Could also be written using WHERE and ON.**
+Could also be written using WHERE and ON.
+Would you write this a different way to make it more clear?**

 <div class="keypoints" markdown="1">
 #### Key Points